shakhruz/angelfarmers-ui/README.md

-## FarmersWorld.io Player Tools by AngelFarmers
+## F12+ FarmersWorld.io tools by AngelFarmers
-> Play like a professional.
+> Play like professional.
 > Farm resources and participate in building the Metaverse.
+> Join our AngelFarmers Guild, participate in DAO, invest and get dividends

-FW.AF is open source dapp that helps FarmersWorld.io players farm resources and trade on Atomic and Alcor.
+F12+ is open source dapp that helps FarmersWorld.io players farm resources and trade on Atomic and Alcor.

 https://fw.angelfarmers.com - official version for AngelFamers guild members